renatoathaydes/Automaton/docs/running-scripts.md

 ![auto-completion in IntelliJ](images/code-completion.png)

 Notice that you won't be able to run the script as you would run a normal Groovy script in IntelliJ.

-I am currently trying to find a way to make it happen, though, so stay tuned.